gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

   uint32_t getMaxSpeedInHz();
   uint32_t getMaxSpeedInMilliHz();
 ```
-For esp32, the device's maximum allowed speed can be overridden
+For esp32 and avr, the device's maximum allowed speed can be overridden.
+Allocating a new stepper will override any absolute speed limit.
-This is absolutely untested.
-Use at your own risk.
+This is absolutely untested, no error checking implemented.
+Use at your own risk !
 ```cpp
 #if SUPPORT_UNSAFE_ABS_SPEED_LIMIT_SETTING == 1
   void setAbsoluteSpeedLimit(uint16_t max_speed_in_ticks);